PrinsFrank/PrinsFrank.nl/_posts/2022-02-15-Optimizing-gitlab-pipelines-pt-1-basics.md

 ## Dependency proxy for image

-When you use specific docker image, make sure you have the [Dependency Proxy](https://docs.gitlab.com/ee/user/packages/dependency_proxy/) enabled so the image doesn't have to be downloaded again for every job.
+When you use specific docker image, make sure you have the [Dependency Proxy](https://docs.gitlab.com/ee/user/packages/dependency_proxy/){:target="_blank" rel="noreferrer noopener"} enabled so the image doesn't have to be downloaded again for every job.
 Use the proxy when you specify the image in your '.gitlab-ci.pml' using the CI_DEPENDENCY_PROXY_* variables;

 ```yml
 image: ${CI_DEPENDENCY_PROXY_GROUP_IMAGE_PREFIX}/alpine:latest